PelionIoT/ref-wem-firmware/docs/hardware.md

 1. The board then connects to Mbed Cloud, and the cloud LED flashes YELLOW.
 1. The LCD dispalys reasonable sensor data, such as temperature, humidity and light.
 1. The cloud LED turns solid BLUE when the board connects and registers to Mbed Cloud.
-1. As sensor data is uploaded by the device, the LEDs for the sensors and cloud flash GREEN.
+1. As the device uploads sensor data, the LEDs for the sensors and cloud flash GREEN.